Skip to main content

 Well what does it look like to you?
 Is it obvious?
 Does the undertone jump out at you?

 My client saw pink in it and wasn’t loving it.
-But that’s because her builder had painted up a sample that was green grey (Thunder on the right).
+But that’s because her builder had painted up a sample that was green grey (Thunder on the right below).

-I also included Edgecomb Grey (a lighter green grey) on the left, so you could see that it wasn’t green grey.
+I also put up Edgecomb Grey (a lighter green grey) on the left, so you could see that the stone is not green grey.

 But was it pink beige?
 I immediately pulled out my large curated samples and placed the pink beige samples behind the stone: